-One of my absolute favourites was Château Troplong Mondot, with whom I haven't had a good relationship, because wines from this property have disappointed me several times before.
+One of my absolute favorites was Château Troplong Mondot, with whom I haven't had a good relationship because wines from this property have disappointed me several times.
 But 2000 Troplong Mondot has taken an extremely deserved revenge.
-Dark berries (blueberries and blackberries) on the nose, incredibly aromatic, deep and complex.
+Dark berries (blueberries and blackberries) are incredibly aromatic, deep, and complex on the nose.
 Great power and length.
 Rich and fabulous wine, which fully deserves lots of applause.
 94-95p.

 It was Château Tertre Daugay also!
-This estate has the same owner as La Gaffeliere, but in 2000 it looks like "little brother" has beaten big brother by quite some distance.
-There are lots of sweet, aromatic and intense fruit, well-integrated with soft tannin, stunning balance and big richness of nuances.
+This estate has the same owner as La Gaffeliere, but in 2000 it looked like "little brother" had beaten big brother quite some distance.
+There are lots of sweet, aromatic, and intense fruit, well-integrated with soft tannin, exquisite balance, and great nuances.
 Wildly delicious.
 94-95p.

-Château Bellevue belonged also to the winners of the day and made my knees weak.
+Château Bellevue also belonged to the day's winners, weakening my knees.
 2000 is the first vintage under the management of Nicolas Thienpont and the new shooting star on Bordeaux wine firmament within consulting, Stephane Derenencourt.
-Both work also together at Pavie Macquin.
+Both also work together at Pavie Macquin.
 Their debut here is simply knock-out.
-Very sappy and tasty wine with splendid complexity, sophisticated and with many facets.
-Creamy berry fruit everywhere and long aftertaste.
+Very sappy and tasty wine with splendid complexity, sophistication, and many facets.
+Creamy berry fruit everywhere and a long aftertaste.
 Modern and lively style.
 Well-deserved 94+p.

-Château Cadet Piola keeps firm by the traditional style and it paid off comfortably in 2000.
+Château Cadet Piola remained firm in the traditional style, which paid off comfortably in 2000.
 Delicate and refined, extremely elegant and complex, and splendidly shaped.
-A delicacy wine with vengeance!
+A delicacy wine with a vengeance!
 92p.

-Then followed the brilliant and masculine Château Grand Mayne with its incredibly deep aroma of ripe dark berries.
+I then followed the brilliant and masculine Château Grand Mayne with its intense aroma of ripe dark berries.
 Very concentrated and with iron structure.
 Splendid wine in modern style.
 91+p.

 Château Corbin, which is said to have almost the same soil as Cheval Blanc, is on a strong climb up in quality.
-Raspberry drops very luscious, creamy, very tasty and well-defined fruit.
-Delicate, finesse and with sheer elegance.
+Raspberry drops, very luscious, creamy, delicious, and well-defined fruit.
+Delicate, finesse, and sheer elegance.
 A true delicacy in classic style.
 91p.

-Château Cadet Bon, Château Bergat, Château Chauvin, Château La Clotte, Château Dassault, Château Fonplegade and Château Haut Sarpe were simply delightful, and received really well-deserved 89p.
+Château Cadet Bon, Château Bergat, Château Chauvin, Château La Clotte, Château Dassault, Château Fonplegade, and Château Haut Sarpe were delightful and received well-deserved 89p.

 Château L'Arrosee, Château Balestard La Tonnelle, Château Berliquet, Château Clos de Jacobins, Château La Couspade, Château Faurie de Souchard, Château Grand Pontet, Château Larcis Ducasse, Château Laroque and Château Matras tasted all just delightfully and it was rewarded with 88-89p.

-Château Cap de Mourlin, Château Clos St. Martin, Château Haut Corbin, Château Petit Faurie de Soutard and Château Yon Figeac can really be satisfied with 88p.
+Château Cap de Mourlin, Château Clos St. Martin, Château Haut Corbin, Château Petit Faurie de Soutard, and Château Yon Figeac can be satisfied with 88p.

 Other wines tasted (not blind) while visiting Saint-Émilion in April 2003.

-Tertre Roteboeuf, Grand Cru, is one of the top wines in the district and loved by many wine-freaks for its flamboyant and sophisticated style.
+Tertre Roteboeuf, Grand Cru, is one of the top wines in the district and is loved by many wine freaks for its striking and sophisticated style.
 This property's 2000 offered lots of presents.
-Pick up what you want.
+You can pick up what you want.
 Incredibly sensual and incredibly sophisticated wine.
 98+p.

 WINES TASTED ON THE 1ST NOVEMBER 2011 - COMMANDERIE DE BORDEAUX COPENHAGEN CHAPTER

-Flight 1 – de Chambrun, Clos Rene, Corbin (only Corbin was served from magnum bottle)
+Flight 1 – de Chambrun, Clos Rene, Corbin (only Corbin was served from a magnum bottle)